jakeyk11/ml-algorithms-from-scratch/README.md

 * Sys
 * OS

-The ML algorithms that have been developed are contained within a pacakge named <a href="https://github.com/jakeyk11/ml-algorithms-from-scratch/tree/main/ml_algorithms">ml_algorithms</a>.
+The ML algorithms that have been developed are contained within a package named <a href="https://github.com/jakeyk11/ml-algorithms-from-scratch/tree/main/ml_algorithms">ml_algorithms</a>.
 Given that the package has not yet been formally deployed, it is advised that the user takes the following steps:
 <ol>
   <li>Clone the project and save to a local area</li>
   <li>Add the ml_algorithms directory to the environment path</li>